itmd-362-sadwek/project-2/README.md

 A group repository for an online booking system

 Wanmin Zhang
-I am good at sleeping in until 3PM and ignoring my responsibilities.
+I am good at writing HTML.
+I also enjoy writing as well as copyediting.